dsbrown1331/birl/README.md

 ```
 pip install -r requirements.txt
 ```
 5. Run the app.
 It should start up a development server, which you can access by opening a browser tab and going to `localhost:5000`.
-If the comamnds below introduce import errors, append the path to the `birl` directory to your `sys.path`, for example, `/Users/tutrinh/birl/`.
+If the commands below introduce import errors, append the path to the `birl` directory to your `sys.path`, for example, `/Users/tutrinh/birl/`.
 You can do this inside `app.py`.
 ```
 cd user_interface
 python3 app.py